nazim-fs/nazim-fs-dns-over-tls/README.md

 - port `35353` availability.
 - `docker` installed on the machine.
-- Utilities such as `ncat`, `nslookup`, `tcpdump`, `dig` to be available & intalled on the machine to test or troubleshoot the proxy issues.
+- Utilities such as `ncat`, `nslookup`, `tcpdump`, `dig` to be available & installed on the machine to test or troubleshoot the proxy issues.
 - `make` utility.